Overview

 Why Multiple Tabs Appear

-Multiple tabs appear when more than one inventory check is performed for the same Descriptive Inventory.
+Multiple tabs appear on the Descriptive Inventory Report when more than one inventory check is performed for the same Descriptive Inventory.
 Common scenarios include:

 An initial inventory at origin